 No. Name Color Status Description 1.
-Reset Button Press this button to reset the system.
-2. NMI button Press this button for the server to generate a NMI to the processor.
-If multiple-bit ECC errors occur, the server will effectively be halted. • Power button Green On Indicates the system is powered on.
-3. with LED N/A Off System is not powered on or in ACPI S5 state (power off) 4.
-ID Button with Blue On System identification is active.
-4. LED(Note) N/A Off System identification is disabled.
-Green On Indicates locating the HDD.
-Green Blink Indicates accessing the HDD.
-5. HDD Status Amber On Indicates HDD error.
-LED Green/ Amber Blink Indicates HDD rebuilding.
-N/A Off Indicates no HDD access or no HDD error.
-System Status LED ^(Note) Green Solid On System is operating normally.
+Reset Button Press the button to reset the system.
+2. NMI button Press the button server generates a NMI to the processor if the multiple-bit ECC errors occur, which effectively halt the server.
+Green On System is powered on 3.
+Power button with LED N/A Off System is not powered on or in ACPI S5 state (power off) System is in ACPI S4 state (hibernate mode) 4.
+ID Button(Note) Press the button to activate system identification On HDD locate Green Blink HDD access 5.
+HDD Status Amber On HDD fault J. J. LED Green/ Amber Blink HDD rebuilding N/A Off No HDD access or no HDD fault.
+6. System Status LED ^(Note) Green Solid On System is operating normally.
 Solid On Critical condition, may indicate: System fan failure System temperature 6.
-System Status , Amber Blink Non-critical condition, may indicate: Redundant power module failure Temperature and voltage issue Chassis intrusion N/A Off System is not ready, may indicate: POST error NMI error Processor or terminator missing 7/0 Green On Indicates a link between the system and the network or no access.
-7/8.
-Link LED Green Blink Indicates data trasmission or receiving is occuring.
-N/A Off Indicates no data transmission or receiving is occuring.
-(Note) (Note) If your server features RoT function, please see the following section for detail LED behavior.
+System Status System Status Amber Blink Non-critical condition, may indicate: Redundant power module failure Temperature and voltage issue Chassis intrusion N/A Off System is not ready, may indicate: POST error NMI error Processor or terminator missing Green Solid On Link between system and network or no access.
+7. LAN 1/2 Active/ Green Blink Data trasmission or receiving is occuring Link LEDs N/A Off No data transmission or receiving is occuring

+(Note) If your server features RoT function, please see the following section for detail LED behavior.